Interactive Satellite-Based Crop Map Of Ukraine

 The main goal of the program is to support the transparency of land resources on part of the government as well as private landowners.

-The map created by EOS Crop Monitoring is available via eos.com/cropmap/.
+The map created by EOSDA Crop Monitoring is available via eos.com/cropmap/.

 About EOS Data Analytics